irvingdelgado-earnin/markdowndocs/Lint-prompt.md

 You are reviewing Swift code changes in the CURRENT BRANCH ONLY.

-Your goal is to ensure that **NO new SwiftLint violations are introduced** by the branch.
+Your job is to ensure that this branch does NOT introduce any new SwiftLint violations.

+IMPORTANT:
+- Fix ONLY lint violations that are NEWLY INTRODUCED by this branch.
-You MUST NOT fix or modify ANY existing violations that were already present in the base branch.
+- DO NOT modify or fix any pre-existing lint violations that were already in the base branch.

-You must follow these instructions EXACTLY and WITHOUT DEVIATION:
+- DO NOT modify any lines that were not changed in this branch.
+- Always choose the minimal fix that satisfies the rule.

 ====================================================================
-# 1 — SwiftLint Configuration (Primary Lint Pass)
+# 1 — SwiftLint Configuration (Primary Lint Rules)
-Use the following SwiftLint rule set as the authoritative source of truth.
-These rules determine what counts as a violation:

-[ SAME CONFIG AS ABOVE — FULL BLOCK INCLUDED BELOW ]

 only_rules:
   - anyobject_protocol